 On-Line Course Selection

 The on-line system is the only way for your child to select courses at Delta Secondary.
 If your child is not currently registered at Delta Secondary, please contact the school office.
-The on-line selection will be active and open until March 6, 2020.
-Students are attending course planning assemblies the week of Feb.
-14 – 20.
-All students will be logging into our new MyEdBC system and completing course requests Feb.
-21-27.
+The on-line selection will be active and open until March 5, 2021.
+Students will be participating in Zoom presentations during class – Feb.
+22 (Gr.
+8) and Feb.
+23 (Gr.
+9-11).
+All students will be logging into the MyEdBC system and completing course requests.
 We encourage you to talk with your child(ren) about their course requests for next year.
-Unfortunately as we are switching to MyEdBC, course request information will not be available on Parent Connect but we recommend that you have your child(ren) log into their MyEdBC account at home and show you their course requests.
+Unfortunately as we have switched to MyEdBC, course request information will not be available on Parent Connect but we recommend that you have your child(ren) log into their MyEdBC account at home and show you their course requests.

 Course Planning Worksheets